Browse all

 Oceania

-As we can tell from the data above, iOS is more popular in North America and Australia/New Zealand.
-Android is more popular by around 2 to 1 in Europe, while it’s significantly more popular in Asia, Africa and South America, which is why Android’s worldwide numbers are ahead of iOS.
+Based on the data above, iOS is more popular in North America and Australia/New Zealand.
+Android smartphones are more popular by around 2 to 1 in Europe, and significantly more popular in Asia, Africa and South America, which is why more people worldwide use Android OS than iOS.

 Mobile Operating System Market Share: 2009-Present

-Android is the leader in worldwide mobile OS market share today.
+Android is the global leader for smartphones today.
 But how has that changed over the years?

 Mobile OS Market Share Trends in the US